Bumps on the Back of Your Tongue: Causes and When to Worry

 Diagnosing & Treating Tongue Bumps

 A doctor will first inquire about your medical history and known allergies to determine what is causing your tongue bumps.
-They will do an oral exam to check your taste buds for changes in:7
+They will do an oral exam to check your tongue and surrounding tissues for changes in:

 Your physician may also order blood tests to rule out other problems, such as infection or disease.
 If the doctor suspects cancer, they will send you to a specialist who will either conduct a biopsy or remove the bump entirely.